 Scouting for chestnut weevils should begin just before bloom.
 Passive traps (circle traps on the trunk or pyramid traps, 1 per acre) can be used to capture ascending weevils, these traps should be set well before bloom occurs and checked twice a week.
 Scouting for weevils using a limb-tapping technique can also be done.
 Place a light colored sheet under the limb you are sampling and tap the branch with a padded pole or stick.
 Jarring the branch causes the weevils to drop from the tree onto the sheet.
 Weevils “play dead” when disturbed so don’t be fooled if they all appear dead, they will reanimate within a few seconds.
 Chestnut weevils are substantial in size and should be easily visible if present.
 Growers should sample at least 10 branches per acre.
 Scouting locations should include both the edges and interior of orchards as well as any hotspots that are identified.

+There are two primary goals in managing chestnut weevil.
+The first goal is to prevent larvae in nuts at harvest making their way to consumers; the second goal is to prevent nut damage from feeding.
+The four weeks prior to harvest are the most critical time for management, as eggs laid during that timeframe can result in larvae in the nuts at harvest.
 There are chemical, cultural and postharvest treatments available to control chestnut weevils.
-Ideally, a combination of cultural and chemical management would control the pest and eliminate the need for postharvest treatment which can diminish quality and the marketable yield.
+Ideally, a combination of cultural and chemical management techniques would effectively control the weevil in the field and eliminate the need for postharvest heat treatments, which can diminish quality and the marketable yield.

 Thorough and frequent scouting is essential for optimal management, particularly with the lack of information regarding chestnut weevil behavior and prevalence in Michigan.
 Well timed applications, good sanitation practices and scouting will be the key to successful chestnut weevil management in Michigan.